-Older people often have several coexisting medical problems and take multiple medications, making prescribing decisions a complex and challenging task for GPs.
-This trial aims to test an intervention to support GPs when making these prescribing decisions. ***Now Recruiting Practices***
+Older people often have several coexisting medical problems and take many medications, making pre-scribing decisions a complex and challenging task for GPs.
+This trial tests an intervention to support GPs when making these prescribing decisions. ***Now Recruiting Practices and Patients***

 A 10-week programme delivered in primary care by occupational therapists in Sweden has shown benefits for women with anxiety.
 Is it feasible for GPs to refer patients and for OTs to deliver this programme in Ireland to yield similar benefits? ***Now Recruiting Practices***

-The ALICE trial is an individually randomised, open clinical trial comparing the clinical and cost effectiveness of oseltamivir with usual care on the duration and control of symptoms in patients presenting to primary care with influenza-like illness.
+The ALICE trial is an individually randomised, open clinical trial comparing the clinical and cost effectiveness of oseltamivir with usual care on the duration and control of symptoms in patients presenting to primary care with ILI.
+Season 3 will start later this winter.

-The MERMAIDS ARI study is one of three observational studies in the Multi-centre EuRopean study of MAjor Infectious Disease Syndromes (MERMAIDS) package of studies.
-MERMAIDS ARI follows adults admitted to hospital or presenting in primary care with symptoms of a recent acute respiratory infection, across Europe. ***Now Recruiting Practices***
+The MERMAIDS ARI study is one of three studies in a European-wide multicentre package of studies.
+MERMAIDS ARI follows adults admitted to hospital or presenting in primary care with symptoms of a recent ARI.

 While the majority of patients with cervical radiculopathy improve within the first 12 weeks with rest and medication, what impact would early, non-provocative physiotherapy have for these patients? ***Now Recruiting Practices***